Percy Wyndham (1835–1911): Background and education

-Wyndham was a younger son of George Wyndham, 1st Baron Leconfield, and his wife Mary Fanny Blunt, daughter of the Reverend William Blunt, and was educated at Eton.
+Wyndham was a younger son of George Wyndham, 1st Baron Leconfield, and his wife Mary Blunt, daughter of William Blunt, and was educated at Eton.
 He served in the Coldstream Guards and achieved the rank of captain.

 Political career

 In 1860, Wyndham was returned to Parliament as one of two representatives for Cumberland West (succeeding his uncle Sir Henry Wyndham), a seat he held until 1885.
 He was also a Deputy Lieutenant and Justice of the Peace for Sussex.
 He owned the Wiltshire manor of Pertwood from 1877 until his death, and he became a member of Wiltshire County Council and was High Sheriff of Wiltshire for 1896.

 Family

 Wyndham married Madeline Caroline Frances Eden Campbell, daughter of Sir Guy Campbell, 1st Baronet, and his wife Pamela FitzGerald, daughter of Lord Edward FitzGerald.
 They were both prominent members of The Souls.
 They had two sons and three daughters who were also members of The Souls.
 George Wyndham was a politician and man of letters, while Guy Wyndham was a soldier.

-Their eldest daughter Mary married the 11th Earl of Wemyss and March, and their second daughter Madeline married Charles Adeane.
-Their third daughter Pamela married firstly Lord Glenconner and was the mother of among others Stephen Tennant, and secondly Sir Edward Grey.
-Wyndham commissioned the now-famous painting of his daughters, The Wyndham Sisters, by John Singer Sargent.
+Their eldest daughter Mary married the Hugo Charteris, 11th Earl of Wemyss, and their second daughter Madeline married Charles Adeane.
+Their third daughter Pamela married firstly Edward Tennant, 1st Baron Glenconner and was the mother of among others Stephen Tennant, and secondly Sir Edward Grey.
+Wyndham commissioned the now-famous painting of his daughters, The Wyndham Sisters: Lady Elcho, Mrs. Adeane, and Mrs. Tennant, by John Singer Sargent.
 The trio are the centre of the 2014 book Those Wild Wyndhams by Claudia Renton.

 Percy Wyndham died in March 1911, aged 76.
 His wife survived him by nine years and died in March 1920.